Dr Victoria Brown known as Vicki

 My interest in studying mathematical biology, specifically infectious diseases, developed during my undergraduate degree.
 My MMath projects included a spatial model of disease in a population with both local and long-distance travel and a model considering the possible social reaction to the introduction of an AIDs vaccine into a population.
 I pursued my interest in modelling infectious diseases with my Ph.D., when I worked on models of human papillomavirus in a population.
 This work was extremely topical, with the introduction of a nationwide vaccination campaign for 12-18 year old girls in the U.K. in 2008.
 My research dealt both with the optimal way to introduce vaccination into the population and also with the role of human behaviour in its ultimate success.

 During my postdoctoral fellowship, I switched to an ecological system, modelling avian influenza in wild bird populations.
 I employed a range of techniques, using both deterministic and stochastic models, and explored transmission dynamics among multiple hosts.
-My postdoctoral work allowed me to explore modelling techniques previously unfamiliar to me and has shown me the differences (and similarities) between modelling disease in animal and human populations.

 If you are a journalist on deadline and you need to speak with a member of university staff with particular expertise, please contact the Press Office.